SIETCH

 Scroll ↓

-Drop in a compiled executable and your email.
+Drop in your software and your email.
 Sietch observes its behavior, reconstructs readable, recompilable source, and sends it straight to your inbox.

 sietch — reconstruct